jiajinlongkang/BST-260-Final-Project/README.md

 final report.html: HTML file for the project report.

 Our project website can be found [here](https://sites.google.com/view/insulinresistance).
-The screencase can be found [here](https://www.youtube.com/watch?v=IjeUkCC3yUQ).
+The screencast can be found [here](https://www.youtube.com/watch?v=IjeUkCC3yUQ).